DIGIfusion/enchanted-surrogates/docs/tutorials/example_workflow.md

 # Tutorial: Sampler comparison

-This tutorial will demonstrate the difference between the `Random sampler` and the `Grid sampler` over a 2D parameter space.
+This tutorial demonstrates the difference between the `Random sampler` and the `Grid sampler` over a 2D parameter space.
 The runner implements a synthetic test funtion consisting of two Gaussian peaks with a background slope ([Synthetic Double Gaussian Runner](runners/synthetic_double_gaussian_runner.md)).
-The funciton implemented in the runner (with default parameters) look like this:
+The function implemented in the runner (with default parameters) looks like this:

 ![double gaussian](img/synthetic_double_gaussian.png)

-Note that you need to have enchanted-surrogates installed when running this example.
+The function symbolizes an unknown sample space that we want to try to represent by drawing samples using different strategies.

+## Run the example
 Setup two new configuration files based on `configs/example_local.yaml`.

 ```bash